blakeboswell/ploom/README.md

 ## Overview

-**Out-of-memory** and **memory efficient** linear model fitting with support for Inference.
+**Memory efficient** Linear and Generalized Linear models with support for Inferential Analysis.

-## Features
+  - Performs out-of-memory processing capable of fitting **billions** of observations

-  - Out-of-memory processing capable of fitting **billions+** of observations
+  - Performs in-memory processing at runtimes comparable to `lm()` and `glm()` with bounded memory
-  - Fit statistics necessary for inferential analysis
+  - Generates statistics and artifacts necessary for inferential analysis
-  - In-memory runtime comparable to `lm()` and `glm()` with a fraction of the memory footprint
+  - Manages iterative processing of data in a Database, file connection, or in-memory source

-  - Functions for streaming data from a Database, file connection, or in-memory source
+> `ploom` is currently in beta.
+See development \[roadmap\] for details.

 ## Installation